 The Arts Council fund the programme along with contributions from participating schools.

 Musicianship Programme Continuation

-The continuation programme gives students the chance to carry on learning an instrument after the whole class musicianship programme.
-This would be for a further 2 terms.
+The continuation programme gives students the chance to carry on learning an instrument after the whole class musicianship programme has finished.
+This offer takes place for a further 2 terms.

 How is the Musicianship Programme Continuation funded?

 The Arts Council partially fund this programme.
 We also ask you as parents to contribute to the cost at a rate of £30 per term for this opportunity for your child.
-This fee is for the music lessons and instrument hire.
+This contribution goes towards the music lessons and instrument hire.